flutter/website/src/release/breaking-changes/insert-content-text-input-client.md

 }
 ```

-If your implementation of `TextInputClient` does not require the ability to receive rich content
+If your implementation of `TextInputClient` doesn't require the ability to receive rich content
-inserted from the IME, you may leave the implementation of `insertContent` empty with no
+inserted from the IME, you can leave the implementation of `insertContent` empty with no
 consequences.

 <!-- skip -->